dzek69/better-custom-error/README.md

 # better-custom-error

 Helper for creating Error subclass with bonus features.
-It fully works with Babel (as opposed to native ES6 `class`), allows to pass custom data to errors and it contains features useful for logging/debugging.
+It fully works as expected with code transpiled to ES5 from ES6 code.
+It allows to pass custom data to errors and it contains features useful for logging/debugging.

 ## Reasons to use